patrick-mcgreal-dev/soft-elixir-log/src/markdown/dev-synthesis.md

 1. A scheduling system
 2. A synthesis function signature

-The first system takes care of scheduling audio events to be played back at some specified future time, while the second system takes care of the audio events themselves.
+The first system takes care of scheduling audio events to be played back at some specified future time, whilst the second system takes care of the audio events themselves.

-As *Soft Elixir* is built on the [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API), any of its functions are usable within a function of type *EventFunc*:
+In order to write synthesis functions compatible with *Soft Elixir*, we need to understand the second system.

+The synthesis function signature that *Soft Elixir* exposes is called *EventFunc*, and it looks like this:

 ```
 export type EventFunc = (